 Postdoctoral Research Training Program in School Mental Health

-The University of Washington School of Medicine and College of Education are recruiting two fellows for 2018 for the SMART Center’s Postdoctoral Research Training Program in School Mental Health, funded by the U.S. Department of Education’s Institute of Education Sciences (IES).
+The University of Washington School of Medicine (SoM) and College of Education (CoE) are recruiting two fellows for 2020 for the University of Washington SMART Center’s Postdoctoral Research Training Program in School Mental Health, funded by the U.S. Department of Education’s Institute for Education Sciences (IES).

-In addition to mentorship from faculty who serve as PIs on federally funded research projects, fellows will also:
+In addition to mentorship and participation in funded research, training, and implementation support projects, fellows will also: